Emperor Uda: Events of Uda's life

 In 897, Uda abdicated in favor of his eldest son, Prince Atsuhito, who would later come to be known as Emperor Daigo.
 Uda left behind an hortatory will or testament which offered general admonitions or precepts for his son's guidance (see excerpt at right).
 The document praises Fujiwara no Tokihira as an advisor but cautions against his womanizing; and Sugawara no Michizane is praised as Uda's mentor.
 Both were assigned by Emperor Uda to look after his son until the latter reach maturity.

 Three years later, he entered the Buddhist priesthood at age 34 in 900.
 Having founded the temple at Ninna-ji, Uda made it his new home after his abdication.

 Decorative emblems (kiri) of the Hosokawa clan are found at Ryōan-ji.
 Uda is amongst six other emperors entombed near what had been the residence of Hosokawa Katsumoto before the Ōnin War.

 His Buddhist name was Kongō Kaku.
 He was sometimes called "the Cloistered Emperor of Teiji ", because the name of the Buddhist hall where he resided after becoming a priest was called Teijiin.

 Uda died in 931 (Shōhei 1, 19th day of the 7th month) at the age of 65.

-The actual site of Uda's grave is known.
-This emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Kyoto.

-The Imperial Household Agency designates this location as Uda's mausoleum.
-It is formally named Kaguragaoka no Higashi no misasagi.

-The former emperor is buried amongst the "Seven Imperial Tombs" at Ryōan-ji Temple in Kyoto.
-The mound which commemorates the Hosokawa Emperor Uda is today named O-uchiyama.
-The emperor's burial place would have been quite humble in the period after Uda died.
-These tombs reached their present state as a result of the 19th century restoration of imperial sepulchers which were ordered by Emperor Meiji.